julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-to-grow-indoors.md

 ## ✧ Grow Magic Where You Stand

-You don’t need a field of herbs to be a plant witch.
+You don’t need a field of herbs to be a witch.
 Whether you live in a city apartment, a forest hut, or a wandering caravan, a handful of well-loved pots can anchor your practice in the green world.

 **Tend them with care, harvest with intention, and watch how they grow not just roots—but power.**